-Of the many investment terms thrown around with little explanation for the typical investor, growth and value stocks tend to be the most misunderstood and confusing.
-Like many facets of investing, however, the terms growth and value aren’t necessarily as confounding as they might initially sound.
+Of the many investment terms often used without explanation for the typical investor, growth and value stocks tend to be the most misunderstood and confusing.
+However, like many facets of investing, growth and value aren’t necessarily as confounding as they might initially sound.

 Growth and Value Basics